GEIGEIGEIST/KLOR/docs/buildguide_3DP.md

 > First flash the microcontroller to make sure it works, before soldering it in.

 Unlike most other boards here the microcontroller needs to be mounted on the bottom, with the components facing upwards (to the PCB).\
-Feel free to use the included header pins, but it's highly recommended to use MillMax low profile sockets.\
+Feel free to use the included header pins, but it's highly recommended to use MillMax low-profile sockets.\
 Place the sockets in the marked spots on the bottom side of the PCB.

 ![MCU sockets](/docs/images/buildguide/MCU_sockets.jpg)